 3. Destruction of fish life occurred during the two winters of the survey.
-This fish destruction was caused by the depletion of dissolved oxygen by the organic wastes being added to the stream.

-4. In addition to the considerable oxygen demand exerted by the wastes of the rendering plants, the solids and dissolved gases in these wastes may impart a bad taste to the fish and render them undesirable for eating.
+This fish destruction was caused by the depletion of dissolved oxygen by the organic wastes being added to the stream. the wastes of the rendering plants, the solids and dissolved gases in these wastes may impart a bad taste to the fish and render them undesirable for eating.

 5. A hazard exists, from a public health standpoint, to persons bathing or wading in the river or otherwise coming in intimate contact with the river water in the section of the river covered by this survey.
 The bacterial load carried by the stream is generally many times greater than any suggested standards of purity for recreational usage.
-Any type of recreation which requires contact with heavily polluted water is hazardous and may lead to infectio.
+Any type of recreation which requires contact with heavily polluted water is hazardous and may lead to infection.